Dawnstar2018/shall/readme.md

-use shall script to unzip file,and transfer format.
+use shall script to unzip file,and transfer format.and set the condition like sample rate,bite,channels.